Tanishqsingh288/Yorikami-Real-Time-URL-scanner/README.md

 ---
 ## 🛡️ Why Use Yorikami?

 **Yorikami** is not just a browser extension — it’s your personal online safety companion.
-As cyber threats continue to rise, protecting yourself from phishing links, fake websites, and malicious redirects is no longer optional.
-WebGuardX equips users with real-time link scanning, deep risk analysis, and visibility into the dangers hiding in plain sight.
+As cyber threats continue to rise, protecting yourself from phishing links, fake websites, and malicious redirects is no longer optional. **Yorikami** equips users with real-time link scanning, deep risk analysis, and visibility into the dangers hiding in plain sight.

 ---